 As gas prices are expected to increase faster than electricity, electric units may become more economically advantageous.

-Overall, investing in a tankless hot water system may require more upfront costs but offers significant benefits for energy savings and reducing environmental impact.
+Overall, investing in a tankless hot water system may require more upfront costs, but it offers significant benefits in terms of energy savings and reduced environmental impact.

 Electric vs Gas (Are electric water heaters good?)